 -

-Place matching OPCs on each P&ID with consistent Tag/Bind values.
+Place matching OPCs on each P&ID with consistent Tag/Bind values, or open the sheets and connect the pair by hand from the hover popup.

 -